Skip to main content

 Under-Eye Use: Can Either Treat Dark Circles?

 Dark circles under the eyes have three causes: pigmentation (melanin deposits), vascular (blood vessels showing through thin skin), and structural (volume loss creating shadows).
 Only the first cause responds to brightening serums.
 Both La Roche-Posay and Caudalie can help with pigment-based under-eye darkness, but neither addresses vascular or structural dark circles — those require concealer, filler, or laser treatments.
+Identifying which type you have is step one: press gently on the dark area.
+If the color temporarily disappears, it is vascular.
+If it stays, it is pigmentation.
+If the darkness shifts with your head position, it is structural shadowing.
+Only pigmentation-based darkness will respond to either of these serums.

 La Roche-Posay's neurosensine makes it the safer under-eye choice.
 The delicate periorbital skin is thinner and more reactive than the rest of the face.
 Neurosensine's calming effect reduces the risk of irritation from Vitamin C application in this sensitive zone.
 Apply a small amount — half a drop — to the orbital bone area, not directly on the undereye hollow.
 Caudalie's milky formula is also gentle enough for under-eye use, and the viniferine targets melanin deposits specifically.
 Neither product replaces a dedicated eye cream for hydration, but both can supplement your eye area routine for pigmentation concerns.